Danica Patrick Says That Aaron Rodgers Is The First Boyfriend Who Offers To Buy Things, Like Dinner, For Her

 “He was at the bar, puttin’ out the vibe — Dumb and Dumber, you know?
 And, I remember he was doing movie lines!
 And, people that love movie lines, LOVE movie lines.
 So, I think we had a dialogue in movie lines, and I was like, ‘This guy is really funny!'”

 Of course, this happened far before the pair started dating.
-The couple famously met in 2012 and ended up exchanging email addresses with each other at that time.
+The couple famously met in 2012, and ended up exchanging email addresses with each other at that time.
 They kept in touch sporadically, but it wasn’t until recently that they exchanged phone numbers and began dating late last year.
-Rodgers was previously linked to actress Olivia Munn while Patrick was in a relationship with fellow NASCAR driver Ricky Stenhouse Jr.
+Rodgers was previously linked to actress Olivia Munn, while Patrick was in a relationship with fellow NASCAR driver Ricky Stenhouse Jr.

-Rodgers has also sat down in interviews to gush over his girlfriend, confessing that he feels very comfortable around her and the relationship feels very natural for them.
+Rodgers has also sat down in interviews to gush over his girlfriend, confessing that he feels very comfortable around her.
+He also says that the relationship feels very natural for them.

 “We’re just two people who enjoy being around each other and love each other.
 We’re really into each other,” he recently said.